Do you think you could be suffering from Post Traumatic Stress Disorder (PTSD), or know someone that is? There IS effective help for PTSD!

 Gina shares a few words below after completing the TRTP process.

 To see and listen to some more stories on people who have been through the TRTP process check the link out here.
-From PTSD, Stress, Anxiety, Pain and Weight the results are the same.
+From PTSD, Stress, Anxiety, Depression, Pain and Weight the results are the same.